UNF Writing Center Frequently Asked Questions

 To get the most out of your virtual appointment, we strongly recommend that you use a computer for your consultation.
 Microsoft Teams offers a variety of features in its computer-based software that are unavailable in the app.
 We also recommend using the computer-based Teams to ensure you can use the screen-sharing feature and make out any on-screen discussion your writing consultant might share with you.

 As a note:

-- You are able to use the mobile app for Teams, but it is not as resource rich, nor does it allow a smooth experience for screen sharing.
+- You are able to use the mobile app for Teams, but it is not as feature rich, nor does it allow a smooth experience for screen sharing.
 Students who use their smart phones generally remark that experience is closer to a phone call and requires them to spend much of their time troubleshooting and explaining what they see.